 To unlock the full value of identification as a force for social, economic, and individual good, governments and businesses need to embed Good ID approach into policies, technologies, and practices.

 We invite anyone who is actively designing or refreshing identification programs, building applications on top of them, navigating the legal and political complexities of digital identity, researching the topic, and advocating on behalf of vulnerable groups to join the conversations taking place in person and online.

 There are a number of ways to take part and help shape the dialogue:

 – Watch this 90 second video on the power of #GoodID and how it unlocks opportunities

 – Join the conversation on Twitter: look out for live discussions, latest news and views

-– Stay in touch: sign up to the email bulletin for monthly updates and events
+– Stay in touch: sign up to the email bulletin for quarterly updates and events

 – Submit an article: pitch your perspective or expertise on what makes Good ID